-5.3.3 Myanmar Medical Association (MMA)
+5.3.4.
+Myanmar Medical Association (MMA)

 MMA is a national professional membership organization established in 1949 and a registered NGO.
 All MMA members are medical professionals mobilized for the prevention, diagnosis and treatment of a range of health problems.
 Currently, it has over 10,000 members in 76 branches nationwide.
 MMA has been working with WHO and the VBDC in malaria prevention and case management since 2000.
-With funding from the Three Diseases Fund and technical support from WHO, the MMA is implementing its "Quality Diagnosis and Standard Treatment of Malaria" project with 163 trained Quality GPs in 46 highly endemic townships across 12 States and Divisions.
+With funding from the 3DF and technical support from WHO, the MMA is implementing its "Quality Diagnosis and Standard Treatment of Malaria" (QDSTM) project with 163 trained Quality GPs in 46 highly endemic townships across 12 states and regions.
+In 2014, MMA covers 123 townships in which 453 quality GPs, 14 fixed and mobile clinics and 407 volunteers working for QDSTM.
 It provides continuing medical education activities for clinicians on malaria.
 The MMA is a member of the Malaria TSG and its contribution is helpful in evolving public-private partnership in malaria control.